JAS0NN/entry_ai_agent/README.md

 6.  **[Hardware Sharing Agent](https://www.google.com/search?q=https://link-to-your-agent2-repo)**: The containerized Hardware Sharing Agent.
 7.  **[RooCode Source Code](https://github.com/mtkresearch/Roo-Code/tree/http_feat)**: The source code for the RooCode VS Code extension. **Note:** You do not need to build or install this repository for setup.

-## Installation Guide
+## Getting Started
 The installation is divided into two main parts: Infrastructure and Agents.
-The Agents can be installed independently at any time.

 ### Part 1: Infrastructure Setup
 To get the core system up and running, please follow the installation steps in the order outlined below.
 Each step directs you to the relevant repository, which contains detailed instructions for deploying the Podman container.